Deodorant: Formulations

-Formats

-Deodorants and antiperspirants come in many forms.
-What is commonly used varies in different countries.
-In Europe, aerosol sprays are popular, as are cream and roll-on forms.
-In North America, solid or gel forms are dominant.

 Health effects

 After using a deodorant containing zirconium, the skin may develop an allergic, axillary granuloma response.
 Antiperspirants with propylene glycol, when applied to the axillae, can cause irritation and may promote sensitization to other ingredients in the antiperspirant.
 Deodorant crystals containing synthetically made potassium alum were found to be a weak irritant to the skin.
 Unscented deodorant is available for those with sensitive skin.
 Frequent use of deodorants was associated with blood concentrations of the synthetic musk galaxolide.

 Aluminum

 Many deodorants and antiperspirants contain aluminium in the form of aluminium salts such as aluminium chlorohydrate.

 The US Food and Drug Administration, in a 2003 paper discussing deodorant safety, concluded that "despite many investigators looking at this issue, the agency does not find data from topical and inhalation chronic exposure animal and human studies submitted to date sufficient to change the monograph status of aluminum containing antiperspirants", therefore allowing their use and stating they will keep monitoring the scientific literature.
 Members of the Scientific Committee on Consumer Safety (SCCS) of the European Commission concluded similarly in 2015, that "due to the lack of adequate data on dermal penetration to estimate the internal dose of aluminium following cosmetic uses, risk assessment cannot be performed."
 In the light of new data in 2020 the SCCS considered aluminium compounds safe up to 6.25% in non-spray deodorants or non-spray antiperspirants and 10.60% in spray deodorants or spray antiperspirants.